rakuri255/UltraSinger/evaluation/README.md

 ## Running the evaluation

-Copy the `example.local.py` file in the `input/config` directory and name it `local.py`.
+- Copy the `example.local.py` file in the `evaluation/input/config` directory and name it `local.py`.
 This file is used to configure the evaluation tool.
+- Add songs to the `evaluation/input/songs` directory.
+You can use the songs from https://github.com/UltraStar-Deluxe/songs.

-Simply run `py UltraSingerEvaluation.py` after following the "How to use this source code/Run" instructions in the root README.md.
+- Simply run `py UltraSingerEvaluation.py` after following the "How to use this source code/Run" instructions in the root README.md.
+- The evaluation tool will create a directory in the `evaluation/output` directory with the current date and time as the name.
+The output of the evaluation will be stored in this directory.

 ### Comparing runs

-The evaluation tool will create a directory in the `output` directory with the current date and time as the name.
-This directory will contain the results of each evaluation run.

-To compare the results of all runs in the `evaluation/output` folder, run `py UltraSingerMetaEvaluation.py`.
+- To compare the results of all runs in the `evaluation/output` folder, run `py UltraSingerMetaEvaluation.py`.
 This will output each run's measurements to the console.

 ## Directory structure